isacco1975/Filmoteca-GUI/README.md

 Welcome to the Educ360 Film Library!
 This COBOL CRUD system (Create, Read, Update, Delete) was developed as a final project for the **COBOL Bootcamp** by [Company.educ360](https://companye.academy/)

-# NOTE: everything is working as expected except file picker for images (todo)
-#       this software is for educational purposes only, and it's provided without any kind of warranty.
+# NOTE: this software is for educational purposes only, and it's provided without any kind of warranty nor free bugs.

 Originally character based by Fabio Marques.
 Link to the original project: https://github.com/fmarqueseti/Filmoteca-Educ360